 Manatees are everywhere throughout the Crystal River region.
 In the winter, they congregate at the Three Sisters Springs.
 You will have no doubt seen glamorous photographs of people up close in the bright blue spring water.

-Lastly, if you do end up on tour and you can’t get you as close the Three Sisters Springs as would be ideal to see the manatees, you will have zero visibility making this experience pointless.
+Lastly, if you end up on tour and can’t get you as close to the Three Sisters Springs as ideal to see the manatees, you will have zero visibility, making this experience pointless.

 Note: Some tours, specifically diving tours have great reputations for getting you in clear water where you have a much better chance of swimming with the manatees in clear water.